Sign up today

 It’s then onward to the bustling capital of Hobart for a well-earned rest day before the wilderness calls once more.
-We’ll whisk you down to the dramatic Tasman Peninsula early the next day to begin the Three Capes Lodge Walk.
-Think wild Southern Ocean views as your loyal neighbour, 37,000 years of history to ponder and architecturally-designed lodges on this trek.
+Three Capes Lodge Walk takes you through Gondwanan forests to edge-of-the-world cliffs.
+Think wild Southern Ocean views as your loyal neighbour.
+There are 37,000 years of history to ponder and architecturally-designed lodges on this trek.
 It also comes complete with exquisite massages rivalled only by the lodge views.

-After an early breakfast at your accommodation, meet in front of the hotel where you will be transferred to our walking base at Quamby Estate, a short 25 minute drive into the picturesque Tasmanian countryside.
-Here your Tour Director and fellow Cradle Mountain Huts guide will do a gear check and introduction before being transferred to Waldheim in the Cradle Mountain - Lake St.Clair National Park.
+After an early breakfast at your accommodation, we will transfer you to our walkers base.
+Here you and fellow Cradle Mountain Huts guide will do a gear check and introduction before being transferred to Waldheim in the Cradle Mountain - Lake St.Clair National Park.

 Today we climb the steepest section of the whole Overland Track.
 Reaching Marion’s Lookout (1250m) takes about an hour, with steps leading through steeper sections.
 The reward, providing weather conditions allow, is staggering views of Cradle Mountain and Dove Lake.
 Every uphill step is worth it.